 Fake Accounts Have the Attention of your Board – Here Comes the Crackdown

-Whether it’s insiders creating new accounts to meet sales goals or outside fraudsters committing identity theft, fake accounts are a huge problem being faced by any company with users and you better believe your corner offices and boards of directors are paying attention now.
+Whether it’s insiders creating new accounts to meet sales goals or outside fraudsters committing identity theft, fake accounts are a huge problem being faced by any company with users and you better believe your corner offices and boards of directors are paying attention to these fraud trends now.
 Fake accounts hit the headlines after federal regulators said Wells Fargo employees created millions of fake bank and credit card accounts since 2011.
 The CEO resigned, the treasurers of both California and Illinois stopped doing business with Wells Fargo, they were slapped with a $185M fine and new account creation is down 27%.
 Unfortunately, as we saw with the decreased effectiveness of CAPTCHAs, SMS and email verification are also becoming too easy of a barrier to overcome for fraudsters opening new, and fake, accounts.
 In 2017, we anticipate increased scrutiny on account openings and the need for additional proof that a new account is legitimate.